Skip to content ↓

 Facilities also include a state-of-the-art Music Suite equipped with Cubase and Sibelius 5 programmes, a high-tech Recording Studio, a Drama Performance Room and Studio as well as a large, integrated Art and Design & Technology Suite.

 Sports facilities include two sports halls, tennis courts and playing fields.
-We are delighted to announce the arrival of our 4G state of the art astroturf.
+We are delighted to announce the arrival of our 4G astroturf.

-The Sixth Form Committee, chaired by the Head Boy, Head Girl and their deputies, also organises a range of events including sports matches, charity events and social occasions.
+The Sixth Form Committee, chaired by head students and their deputies, also organises a range of events including sports matches, charity events and social occasions.

 Students are encouraged to develop leadership qualities and explore ways of ‘giving back’ to their school and the wider community.